Acid Free Trays and Specimen Trays

 Covered Die cut trays – bare archival board covered in the paper of your choice on the outside only.
 They have locking tabs and require making up.

-We can create trays using your preferred materials.
-Typically, we use 1300 micron thick PAT tested acid free archival board but we can use any thickness of archival board you wish and the covering paper is your choice.
+We create your acid free trays using your preferred materials.
+Typically, we use 1300 micron thick PAT tested archival board but we can use any thickness of acid free board you wish, with the covering paper is your choice.
 We create custom acid-free trays for archival purposes.
-Our trays are made with high-quality materials to keep your items safe and secure.
+Our trays are made with high quality materials to keep your items safe and secure.

 If you are looking for a larger or more bespoke designed archival box for conservation purposes please see our conservation boxes or bespoke boxes pages.